kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 ![Image of a manuscript page showing a dotted cross that marks the location of omitted text.]({{ "/assets/img/posts/BookRem-10-dotted-cross.jpg" | url }} "Dotted cross signals an omission, *Book Rem*, p.12"){.media-left}

-Book 1 and Book Rem contain the most distinctive and intriguing non-textual markers in Thornton's books.
-Both books include additional material at the end which Thornton had "forgotten" to enter in the main narrative, beginning in each case with an account of her falling and cutting her head at the age of three.[^7] In *Book 1*, Thornton signals where she intends this story to be inserted in the main text (at p.8) by using a pair of decorative dagger (or obelus) symbols in the margin.
-I've called them "signes-de-renvoi" or "omission signs", though that may not be strictly accurate because the text being connected is not itself in the margin, but they *are* being used as "bi-directional linking devices, requiring the reader to leave and return to the main text".[^8] In *Book Rem*, she uses instead a [dotted cross](http://www.medievalcodes.ca/2014/08/asterisks-in-middle-ages.html), an early form of the asterisk.
+The books contain a wealth of intriguing graphical symbols; Thornton's frequently-used [hearts](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-02-13-AliceThorntonsHeart-Blog/) have been discussed on this blog.
+A rarer set of symbols can be found in *Book 1* and *Book Rem*.
+Both books include additional material at the end which Thornton had "forgotten" to enter in the main narrative, beginning in each case with an account of her falling and cutting her head at the age of three.[^7] In *Book 1*, Thornton signals where she intends this story to be inserted in the main text (at p.8) by using a pair of decorative [dagger](https://en.wikipedia.org/wiki/Dagger_(mark)) (or obelus) symbols in the margin.
+I've called them "signes-de-renvoi" or "omission signs";
+that may not be strictly accurate because the text being connected is not itself in the margin, but they are certainly being used as "bi-directional linking devices, requiring the reader to leave and return to the main text".[^8] In *Book Rem*, she uses instead a [dotted cross](http://www.medievalcodes.ca/2014/08/asterisks-in-middle-ages.html), an early form of the asterisk.
 This time she places it only on the page she points to, not on both pages (see [p.12 of the edition preview](https://thornton.kdl.kcl.ac.uk/books/viewer/?&p0.lo=p.12)).
-(Physically it isn't actually in the margin either, but - like much of this tiny book - there isn't really space for a margin and it has been placed close to the edge of the page.[^9])
+(Physically it isn't actually in the margin, but - like much of this tiny book - there isn't really space for a margin and it has been placed close to the edge of the page.[^9])